Offended By Miley Cyrus? She Has A Message For You

 When asked about her feelings regarding the fact that her out-there persona can often make people feel “uncomfortable,” Cyrus told NPR that she thinks the backlash she often receives is actually kind of “ridiculous.”

-“If you don’t piss somebody off, then that’s not punk rock,” she said in a candid new interview, but admitted that she wishes “people wouldn’t be pissed off” by her and her antics and would instead channel their feelings into something more important.
+“If you don’t p**s somebody off, then that’s not punk rock,” she said in a candid new interview but admitted that she wishes “people wouldn’t be p**sed off” by her and her antics and would instead channel their feelings into something more important.

 “There are so many real, true, problems in the world,” Miley said.
 The star revealed that she wants people to “take their angst and their opinions and actually do something besides worry about what I’m doing” while pointing out that she’s pretty much set for life financially.